GISMentors/geopython-english/rasters/gdal.rst

     ...
 [0, 10, 15, 10, 0],
     ...
 [0, 0, 0, 0, 0]]))

-In the next step, we define coordinate reference system.
-For this, Well-known-text (WKT) format has to be used.
-Based on it's EPSG code, the WKT format you get like this:
+Afterwards, we define coordinate reference system.
+For this, :wikipedia-en:`Well Known Text` (WKT) format has to be used.
+Based on it's :wikipedia-en:`EPSG` code, the WKT format you get like this:

 .. code:: python